Focal nodular hyperplasia: Pathophysiology

-FNH is not a true neoplasm; it is believed to result from localized hyperplastic hepatocyte response to an underlying congenital arteriovenous malformation.
+Focal nodular hyperplasia is not a neoplasm; it is believed to result from localized hyperplastic hepatocyte response to an underlying congenital arteriovenous malformation.
 It consists of normal liver constituents in an abnormally organized pattern, grows in a stellate pattern and may display central necrosis when large.
-Additionally evidence suggests that the incidence of FNH is related to oral contraceptive use.
+Additionally evidence suggests that the incidence of focal nodular hyperplasia is related to oral contraceptive use.

 Diagnosis

-Unenhanced CT or MRI usually does not show the difference in intensity between the FNH and surrounding liver except when there is marked liver steatosis that reduces the attenuation of the liver, causing FNH to be hyperattenuating when compared with the surrounding liver.
+Unenhanced CT or MRI usually does not show the difference in intensity between the focal nodular hyperplasia and surrounding liver except when there is marked liver steatosis that reduces the attenuation of the liver, causing focal nodular hyperplasia to be hyperattenuating when compared with the surrounding liver.
 In the arterial phase CT or MRI, there is a strong enhancement not followed by washout.
 The lesion presents a slight hyperintensity or isodensity on portal venous phase or delayed phase images.
-There is also a presence of a central scar and absence of a capsule for the FNH.
+There is also a presence of a central scar and absence of a capsule for the focal nodular hyperplasia.

+Treatment

+Frequent monitoring through periodic imaging at intervals of three to six months is advised.
+Nevertheless, in cases where a patient exhibits symptoms, when there are suspicions of an underlying malignancy following an inconclusive biopsy, or when a lesion demonstrates sustained growth, medical professionals commonly opt for a biopsy or surgical removal.
+Surgical resection remains the established and definitive course of treatment.

 Epidemiology

-The prevalence of FNH of individuals undergoing evaluation with an ultrasound of the abdomen is 0.03%.
-About 20% of FNH lesions are associated with hepatic hemangiomas.
+The prevalence of focal nodular hyperplasia in individuals undergoing evaluation with an ultrasound of the abdomen is 0.03%.
+About 20% of focal nodular hyperplasia lesions are associated with hepatic hemangiomas.